howtographql/howtographql/content/frontend/angular-apollo/8-subscriptions.md

 Fantastic!
 Your app is now ready for realtime and will immediately update links and votes whenever they're created by other users.

 **/!\ Actually, there are a bug that blocks the UI update.
 Indeed, if a subscription event comes, the store is updated, the observable emits, but the change detection is not run.
-The issue is tracked [here](https://github.com/apollographql/apollo-angular/issues/320) /!\**
+The issue is tracked [here](https://github.com/apollographql/apollo-angular/issues/320) and another that blocks the [`subscribeToMore`](https://github.com/kamilkisiela/apollo-client-rxjs/issues/37) /!\**